 Last weekend, President Kamuzu Banda of Malawi became the first black African leader to visit the Portuguese territory of Mozambique.

-Last weekend, President Kamuzu Banda of Malawi became the first black African leader to visit the Portuguese territory of Mozambique.
+Background: Last weekend, President Kamuzu Banda of Malawi became the first black African leader to visit the Portuguese territory of Mozambique.
 One of the first stops of his three-day visit to the area was the enormous Cabora-Bassa Dam project.
 His high praise of the project only added to thee tremendous controversy surrounding the dam - described by Zambia's President Kenneth Kaunda as "a crime against humanity".

 Cabora-Bassa's main purpose will be the production of power - 18 billion kilowatt a year, which is twice as much as Egypt's Aswan Dam.
 South Africa had already signed on as a customer when the dam is completed in 1975.
 Malawi and Rhodesia could become other customers, with Zambia and Tanzania benefiting, if they wanted it.
 Portugal lays enormous store in the project.
 Besides power, the project is expected to open up the Zambesi River Valley, which is being spoken of as "potentially the Ruhr of southern Africa."